Ward Connerly

-Wardell Anthony "Ward" Connerly (born June 15, 1939) is an American political and anti-affirmative action activist, businessman, and former University of California Regent (1993–2005).
+Wardell Anthony "Ward" Connerly (born June 15, 1939) is an American political and anti-affirmative action activist, businessman, and former member of the Regents of the University of California (1993–2005).
 He is also the founder and the chairman of the American Civil Rights Institute, a national non-profit organization in opposition to racial and gender preferences, and is the president of Californians for Equal Rights, a non-profit organization active in the state of California with a similar mission.
 He is considered to be the man behind California's Proposition 209 prohibiting race- and gender-based preferences in state hiring, contracting and state university admissions, a program known as affirmative action.

 Early life

 Wardell Anthony Connerly was born in Leesville, Louisiana, in 1939.
 Connerly has said that he is one-fourth black and half-white, with the rest a mix of Irish, French, and Choctaw American Indian.
 He identifies as multiracial.
 He grew up in an African-American community, but the children met some discrimination in school because of their light skin.
 In a Louisiana state census, the family were classified as "colored", a category that historically covered the Louisiana Creole people (other categories were negro and white).

 His father, Roy Connerly, left the household when Ward was 2, and his mother died when he was 4.
 The young Connerly lived first with Bertha and James Louis, his maternal aunt and uncle.
 They moved to Bremerton, Washington and then to Sacramento, California, as part of the Great Migration by millions of blacks out of the South in the first half of the 20th century to seek better opportunities.
 Connerly next lived with his maternal grandmother, Mary Smith Soneia, who had also moved to Sacramento.
 (She was the daughter of a Choctaw man and white woman, and she had married a Cajun of mixed heritage.)
 When she had difficulty supporting the two of them, Ward took many jobs as a boy.

 Connerly attended Sacramento State College, where he earned a Bachelor of Arts with honors in political science in 1962.
 While in college, Connerly was student body president, was active as a Young Democrat, and joined Delta Phi Omega, a white fraternity.
 Later he was made an honorary member of Sigma Phi Epsilon fraternity.
 During his college years, Connerly campaigned against housing discrimination and helped to get a bill passed by the state legislature banning the practice.